DevExpress/devextreme-documentation/concepts/60 Themes and Styles/05 Predefined Themes/60 Switch Between Themes at Runtime/7 Switch Between Color Swatches.md

 ---

-You can use the StyleSheet API not only to switch between swatches but to switch between themes.
-Refer to the following GitHub repository to learn more:
+You can use the StyleSheet API to switch between swatches and themes.
+Refer to the following GitHub repository for more information:

 #include btn-open-github with {
     href: "https://github.com/DevExpress-Examples/devextreme-project-template-theme-selector"